 To better understand the preliminary processing and roasting of coffee, it is necessary first to know the structure of the coffee cherries.
-The coffee fruit development consists of the following parts: The fruit skin, the fruit pulp, the mucilage layer, the husk layer, the silk skin, and the causal layer.
+The coffee fruit development consists of the fruit skin, the fruit pulp, the mucilage layer, the husk layer, the silk skin, and the causal layer.
 It can be divided into two main parts:

 - Skin: Including the rind, the flesh